jbcoe/polymorphic_value/talks/2022_06_14_cxx_london.md

 const A* const;  // const pointer to a const A.
 ```

-Note that references are always `const` - they cannot be made to refer to a different object although they can refer to a const-qualified or non-const-qualified object.
+Note that references cannot be made to refer to a different object although they can refer to a const-qualified or non-const-qualified object.

 ---